munkyjunky/generator-hubot-script-babel/README.md

 npm run build # run webpack to test your code locally
 ```

-When using `npm publish` the included npm prepublish script and .npmignore will webpack your ES6 JavaScript, and exclude any build files from the published package.
+When using `npm publish` the included npm prepublish script and .npmignore will run your ES2015 JavaScript through babel, and exclude any build files from the published package.

 ## License